Skoda 1.0 TSI: The Longevity Blueprint

 The "Hot Shutdown" Rule

 Never turn off the engine immediately after a highway run.
-Idle for 60 seconds to allow oil and coolant to circulate through the turbo.
-This prevents oil from "burning" inside the turbo bearings.
+Idle for 60 seconds to allow oil to circulate through the turbocharger bearings.

-- Avoid Lugging: Never apply full throttle below 1800 RPM in high gears; this puts extreme stress on the connecting rods.
+- Lugging: Never apply full throttle below 1800 RPM in high gears.